sushilks/harmonyHubCLI/README.md

   -a ACTIVITY, --activity ACTIVITY
                         Select a activity
   -d DEVICE, --device DEVICE
-                        Selet a device
+                        Select a device
   -c COMMAND, --command COMMAND
-                        Selet a command to trigger.
-Device also needs to be specified when this is used.node harmonyHubCli.js -h
+                        Select a command to trigger.
+Device also needs to be specified when this is used.

 ```

-Rest of the results are shown based on how my hub is setup

 ### Getting list of activities programmed with auto discovery
+For the first run you may not be aware of the ip address used by your hub,
+no-problem just run the cli without "-l" option and the cli will try to discover the hub.
+The IP address of the hub will be on the output of the CLI.

 ```
->node harmonyHubCli.js  -r activities
+>node harmonyHubCLI.js  -r activities
 Starting hub Discovery
-  Hub Found at :192.168.xx.yy
+  Hub Found at :10.0.1.39
-Connecting to hub at 192.168.xx.yy
+Connecting to hub at 10.0.1.39
 List of Activities programmed on the Hub
     0. 'PowerOff'
     1. 'Play PS3'